amarmer/Alternative-Classic-PImpl/README.md

 The PImpl (Pointer to Implementation) idiom creates compilation firewalls, but the Classic PImpl often comes with a "Proxy Tax" -</br>
 the tedious task of manually forwarding every public method to the hidden implementation.</br>
 The Polymorphic PImpl eliminates this boilerplate; it provides a zero-maintenance compilation firewall.</br>
-This pattern simplifies maintenance, enables native mocking for unit tests, and allows for safe polymorphic destruction</br>
+This pattern simplifies maintenance and enables native mocking for unit tests.
-without the memory overhead of a virtual destructor.

 ## Applying the Pattern